JackRichard889/JackRichard889/README.md

 - Mentoring a middle school STEM club.
 - Designing websites for family and friends.
 - Freelance developing mobile apps for online clients.
+- Applications Developer at Wilson Language Training, developing resources and tools for teachers across the country.

 ##### Fun fact: I have two turtles. 🐢🐢